stackbit-projects/successful-daffodil-f6b2f/src/pages/index.md

     image_position: left
     title: Stay in touch with us
     content: >
-      We would love to here from you and help you any way we can to help you grow in the whole new world of decentralized finance.
+      We would love to here from you and help you grow in the whole new world of decentralized finance.
     actions:
       - label: Twitter
         url: /docs/getting-started